rempsyc/lavaanExtra/paper/paper.md

-the latter displays standardized coefficients by default (but unstandardized coefficients can be specified with `est_std = FALSE`), (b) if using standardized coefficients, the leading zero is omitted (as per APA requirements); (c) does not plot the variances by default, (d) uses full double-headed arrows instead of dashed lines with no arrows for covariances, (e) has further arguments for easy customization (e.g., `reduce_items`), and (f) allows defining an automatic layout in specific cases (as described earlier).
+the latter displays standardized coefficients by default (but unstandardized coefficients can be specified with `est_std = FALSE`), (b) if using standardized coefficients, the leading zero is omitted (as preferred by many researchers); (c) does not plot the variances by default, (d) uses full double-headed arrows instead of dashed lines with no arrows for covariances, (e) has further arguments for easy customization (e.g., `reduce_items`), and (f) allows defining an automatic layout in specific cases (as described earlier).